rreece/rreece.github.io/outline-of-philosophy/statistics.md

 ### Auto-science

+-   AutoML and AutoScience

 ![The inference cycle for the process of scientific inquiry.
 The three distinct forms of inference (abduction, deduction, and induction) facilitate an all-encompassing vision, enabling HPC and HDA to converge in a rational and structured manner.
 HPC: high- performance computing; HDA: high-end data analysis [@Asch_2018_Big_data_and_extreme_scale_computing_Pathways]. ](img/BDEC-scientific-method.png){#fig:BDEC-scientific-method}

+-   "The frontier of simulation-based inference" [^Cranmer2019]
 -   Big data and extreme-scale computing: Pathways to Convergence-Toward a shaping strategy for a future software and data ecosystem for scientific inquiry. [^Asch2018]
     -   Note that this description of abduction is missing that it is normative (i.e. "best-fit").
 -   Learning New Physics from a Machine [^DAgnolo2019]